raspberrypilearning/getting-started-crumble/en/step_5.md

 --- /task ---

-At the moment, both Sparkle blocks are set for `Sparkle 0`{:class="crumblesparkles"}.
-The first Sparkle connected to the Crumble is given the name `Sparkle 0`{:class="crumblesparkles"}, which slightly confusingly makes the second Sparkle, `Sparkle 1`{:class="crumblesparkles"} and so on.
+At the moment, both Sparkle blocks are set for `sparkle 0`{:class="crumblesparkles"}.
+The first Sparkle connected to the Crumble is given the name `sparkle 0`{:class="crumblesparkles"}, which slightly confusingly makes the second Sparkle, `sparkle 1`{:class="crumblesparkles"} and so on.

 --- task ---

-To set our second `set sparkle to`{:class="crumblesparkles"} block to control our second Sparkle, `Sparkle 1`{:class="crumblesparkles"}, click on the 0 inside the input box right after `set sparkle`{:class="crumblesparkles"} and enter the digit 1 then press RETURN or click outside the input box.
+To set our second `set sparkle to`{:class="crumblesparkles"} block to control our second Sparkle, `sparkle 1`{:class="crumblesparkles"}, click on the 0 inside the input box right after `set sparkle`{:class="crumblesparkles"} and enter the digit 1 then press RETURN or click outside the input box.

 --- no-print ---